 Social skills: How can we work together, take turns and share utensils?

-Spending quality time together
+Spending quality time together in the kitchen

 Cooking is an easy way to spend extra time with your kids.
 On a busy weekday, it's a great way to reconnect after a long day apart.
 On the weekend, it's a relaxing way to have fun together.